-What you must pay when Services that are covered for you you get these services Welcome to Medicare preventive visit In-Network: There is no Sonder Breathe Well (HMO C-SNP) covers the one-time Coinsurance, Copayment, or Welcome to Medicare preventive visit.
-The visit includes a deductible for the Welcome to review of your health, as well as education and counseling Medicare preventive visit. about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit Sonder Vitality Matters (HMO) covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+In Network: There is no Coinsurance, Copayment, or deductible for the Welcome to Medicare preventive visit.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.